How To Support Mental Health in the Workplace

 It could also help everyone to build the necessary skills to have productive conversations around mental health.
 If the time comes when someone wants to talk, wouldn’t it be better to be prepared with something constructive to say?

-If your company can’t afford to invest in external training, every company can utilise free resources online to create their own workshop.
+If your company can’t afford to invest in external training, every company can benefit from doing some research and by utilising free resources online to create their own workshop.

 Who is Spencer Clarke Group?